 Some horses will recover fully from a bout of laminitis, and others may prove serviceably sound for less demanding work.
 There are horses who never regain soundness after laminitis.
-In many equines, it becomes a chronic issue.
+In some equines, it becomes a chronic issue.

-Signs and Symptoms of Laminitis
+Signs and Symptoms of Acute Laminitis

-Symptoms of laminitis include:
+Signs of laminitis include:

 - Heat in the hooves